BOTAN 110 Introductory Plant Biology • 6 Cr.

 - Compare and contrast the distinguishing classification features of the major plant taxa.

-- Explain the functional significance of differences in plant organ structure with regard to environmental influences.
+- Identify and explain the functional significance of differences in plant organ structure with regard to environmental influences.

 - List the characteristics of Earth’s biomes.

-- Describe the ecological, anatomical and morphological significance of species interactions and interrelationships.
+- Describe the ecological, anatomical and morphological significance of species interactions and interrelationships in relation to seed and fruit dispersal and pollination.